Update – New Driver’s Licence Cancellation Legislation

-The BC government introduced legislation that would allow FMEP to direct ICBC to cancel a payor’s driver’s licence where the arrears are over $3000.
-This would change the existing driver’s licence withholding where FMEP is only able to direct ICBC to refuse to issue or renew a driver’s licence.
-This new action would mean immediate consequences for a payor who is not paying maintenance.
-To avoid this action the payor would be required to pay the arrears or agree to a voluntary payment arrangement.
+The BC government has passed legislation that will allow FMEP to direct ICBC to cancel a payor’s driver’s licence where the arrears are over $3000.
+This will change the existing driver’s licence withholding where FMEP is only able to direct ICBC to refuse to issue or renew a driver’s licence.
+This new action will mean immediate consequences for a payor who is not paying maintenance.
+To avoid this action the payor will be required to pay the arrears or agree to a voluntary payment arrangement.

-The legislation has not yet passed and even if the bill passes it still would not take effect immediately.
+Even though the legislation has passed it still is not in effect yet.
 Both FMEP and ICBC need to be given time to make the necessary computer system changes.
-It may take up to 3 months before the new law takes effect.
+It may take a few months before the new law takes effect.

 Getting a copy of your maintenance order or agreement

 Recipients and payors can now get a copy of their order or agreement through the website.

 Once signed in, look under ‘Payments’ and select ‘Orders or Agreements’ to see the list of orders or agreements that FMEP has on file for your case.
 You can view and print each order or agreement, or request a copy be sent to you by mail.